microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 !["A picture of database mirroring/replication monitoring blade on the right side."](MonitorTables.png)

 With this, we're wrapping up the hands-on part for this module.
-With SQL analytics endpoint you can join your data from different items using a three-part naming convention.
-This way you can join data from other mirrored databases or warehouses.

 ## What's next
 Congratulations!
 You have learnt the basics of SQL database in Microsoft Fabric.
 You are now ready to move on to the next exercise: